Support the experienced, newly employed nurse gain knowledge, skills, and behaviors needed to become an effective team member

 Improved resiliency with adequate staffing.

 COS New Hire Onboarding Program is a structured, guided, 12 month offering.
-Its evidenced-based curriculum is designed to support the newly employed nurse’s integration into the hospital and its culture.
+Its evidence-based curriculum is designed to support the newly employed nurse’s integration into the hospital and its culture.
 To be most respectful of time and resource constraints, a new Program begins each week.

 While the amount of time the individual nurse needs to complete the Program will vary, general expectations are: